walidkhalid1999/Web-Scraping-----Twitter-ETL/README.md

 # Web-Scraping-----Twitter-ETL
 ## Description
->Made a connection with this website to extract data that we need like getting number of tweets to a specific user by enter his username
+>Made a connection with this website to extract data that we need like getting number of tweets to a specific user by enter his username.

->Clean data after extracting to get data we need
+>Clean data after extracting to get data we need.

 >Store Cleaned data in CSV file to viewed.